Schemes, Scams & ID Theft

 An example of a scam email could begin with, "To protect your account, we monitor your ATM/Debit card transactions for potentially fraudulent activity.
 The company your credit union works has subscribed to this monitoring service."
 It then lists transacations, countries and amounts, and asks the consumer to click on the links provided.

 Please do NOT click on the links, or provide your information -- just hit "delete."
 If at any time you receive a communication regarding your account, before responding, contact ICCU to verify.
 Scammers are becoming incredibly creative in their techniques.
 Outsmart them by hanging up or deleting the message.

-Students & ID Theft: Students under the age of 25 are the fastest growing segment of the US population to have their identity stolen.
+Young people, under the age of 25, are the fastest growing segment of the US population to have their identity stolen.
 Encourage the young people in your life to review their credit report for free.
 ICCU will also help, just stop by the Isabella Road office for a FREE CREDIT REPORT REVIEW with a loan officer -- it takes about 20 minutes.

 Basic Tips to Protecting Your Money and Identity:

 - Trust your gut.
 If something doesn't feel right, it most likely is not.

 - If in doubt about an "offer" -- just hit "delete" or simply hang up.

 - Have a question?
 Call your credit union.
 As ICCU says, "no financial question is too silly"

 - Not all websites are legitimate, although they may appear to be legit, they may be fakes.
 Click carefully.

 - Monitor your ICCU account -- daily if possible, using "It'sMe247"